xfreed/tOne-AI/README.md

 ## Training new models

-For the time being, EARS comes preloaded with a very rudimentary model trained on the [**ESC-50 dataset**](https://github.com/karoldvl/ESC-50) (convnet consisting of 3 layers, 3x3 square filters), so it's recognition capabilities are limited for actual live scenarios.

 If you want to train the same model on a different dataset:
 - Download the source code to a workstation/server with a GPU card.